rapidw/wheel-timer/README.md

 # Rapidw Wheel Timer
-A Wheel Timer written in Java and inspired by Kafka
+A Better Wheel Timer implemented by Java and inspired by Kafka TimerWheel and Netty HashedWheelTimer.

 ## TODO
 - [x] add timer